Guides

 }

-Include the request_id if you need to follow up with support.
+The upstream's base URL and API format stay server-side.
+Include the request_id if you need to follow up with Servada support.

 Processor failure